-How long are you going for?
-If you are travelling to and back from a destination on the same day, say on business, then perhaps you would wish to spend as little time at the airport as possible especially if you are commuting on a regular basis, the excitement easily gets replaced with boredom if this is the case.
+The next factor to keep in mind is how long you are going for.
+If you are travelling to and back from a destination on the same day, say for business, then perhaps you would wish to spend as little time at the airport as possible especially if you are commuting on a regular basis,so you can be the most efficient whilst you travel day to day.

 If shopping is your thing, then airports can offer an amazing array of prestigious luxury branded products at duty-free prices so you would want to leave yourself with enough time to be able to shop in comfort rather than just settling for a trolley dash.
 With perfumes, wines and spirits, designer clothes and handbags along with the latest electronic gadgets heavily discontinued from high street prices what’s not to like.
 It may also be that you need holiday essentials and most airports, especially in the UK, offer a whole range of items that you need to enjoy your holiday and also some that you probably didn’t know even existed.

 A really popular choice to take the stress out of knowing what time you need to leave to get to the airport on time is to stay over in a nearby hotel to the airport.
-Depending on your flight time of course, and most from the UK ten to be in the morning, staying over can take all of the stress out of the idea of being late and missing your flight.
-Those roadworks on the M25 or the driver who crashes and blocks the motorway for 6 hours just as you need to get to Gatwick, finding the car park full when you arrive at the airport all disintegrate if you are staying nearby overnight.
+Depending on your flight time, staying at nearby accommodation can take all of the stress out of the idea of being late and missing your flight.
+Those roadworks on the M25, unexpected car accidents, finding the car park full at Bristol Airport or Gatwick when you arrive all disintegrate if you are staying nearby overnight.
 An all-inclusive hotel, parking and airport transfer option means you can arrive at the airport with as much time as you would like before your flight and very often would not cost any more to do than just the parking itself.

 Whether you’re looking to save yourself the stress, or simply just fit in some retail therapy, we hope that our above guide has helped to answer the age-old question ‘what time should I arrive at the airport’.